VERSO-UVM/ORCA/ORCA_job_description.md

 ## Pedagogy
 This internship strives to create learning environments that provide every student with the best opportunities to construct their own knowledge and acquire practical skills relevant to their interests.
 It will achieve these outcomes by incorporating research-based principles of learning (e.g. forming connections through practical examples, fostering feelings of belonging) that create inclusive climates for students of diverse backgrounds and through frequent, immediate, clear, and kind feedback.
-Required internship materials:
+### Required internship materials:
-There are no books that are required for participating in ORCA Online Article Links will be provided through the different sections in the ORCA GitHub If there are any shared video, it will be on a free platform for viewing (like YouTube) The only software required will be MS Teams and Slack, otherwise the students can determine additional software needs on a project to project basis.
+There are no books that are required for participating in ORCA although a reading list of books available at the UVM Library may be provided if students are interested
+Online Article Links will be provided through the different sections in the ORCA GitHub If there are any shared video, it will be on a free platform for viewing (like YouTube) The only software required will be MS Teams and Slack, otherwise the students can determine additional software needs on a project to project basis.